 Gaudium per laborem ludumque: enjoyment through hard work and play

 We encourage the boys not only to take pride in what they do but to value ‘trying hard’ and to take pride and pleasure in ‘doing their best’.
 As Sophocles wisely said: ‘Success is dependent on effort.’
 We firmly believe that achievements worth having are worth working for.
-We hope that the boys in Reeves acquire the confidence to fulfil their potential while developing lifelong friendships along the way.
+We are wholly dedicated to providing opportunities for the boys to achieve the highest academic standards whilst ensuring that they are known as individuals and that their unique personalities, talents and interests are nurtured to the full.

 I hope you will visit us and very much look forward to welcoming you and your family to Reeves.